Onitz/npm-dabox/readme.md

 Adds some keyboard listeners to the page for typical game commands.
 All input parameters are callback functions.

 `randomizeArray( array )`
-Takes an array and randomizes it using the Fisher-Yates-Knuth shuffle.
+Returns array with random-ordered elements using the Fisher-Yates-Knuth shuffle.